sepperwelt/Import-Export-Tools/README.md

 New issues are copied mostly automatically to their respective project.

 Please name your new branches according to their respective issue number (i.e. [iss01]).

+The Build number must not be resetted and thus is incremented indefinetely.